TropicGalxy/tropic-carplay/README.md

 # Extra Stuff

-THIS IS NOT TESTES ON ESX HOWEVER IT SHOULD BE STANDALONE!!
+THIS IS NOT TESTED ON ESX HOWEVER IT SHOULD BE STANDALONE!!

 let me know if you encounter any bugs or if you want to clean up some code